tailhook/vagga/docs/container_params.rst

 .. opt:: uids

-    List of ranges of user ids that need to be mapped when container runs.
+    List of ranges of user ids that need to be mapped when the container runs.
-    User must have some ranges in ``/etc/subuid`` to run this contiainer, and total size of all allowed ranges must be larger or equal to the sum of sizes of all ranges specified in ``uids`` parameter.
-Currenlty vagga applies ranges found in ``/etc/subuid`` one by one until all ranges are satisfied.
+    User must have some ranges in ``/etc/subuid`` to run this container, and the total size of all allowed ranges must be larger or equal to the sum of sizes of all the ranges specified in ``uids`` parameter.
+Currently vagga applies ranges found in ``/etc/subuid`` one by one until all ranges are satisfied.
 It's not always optimal or desirable, we will allow to customize mapping in later versions.

     Default value is ``[0-65535]`` which is usually good enough.
-Unless you have smaller number of uids available or run container in container.
+Unless you have a smaller number of uids available or run container in container.

 .. opt:: gids

-    List of ranges of group ids that need to be mapped when container runs.
+    List of ranges of group ids that need to be mapped when the container runs.
-    User must have some ranges in ``/etc/subgid`` to run this contiainer, and total size of all allowed ranges must be larger or equal to the sum of sizes of all ranges specified in ``gids`` parameter.
-Currenlty vagga applies ranges found in ``/etc/subgid`` one by one until all ranges are satisfied.
+    User must have some ranges in ``/etc/subgid`` to run this container, and the total size of all allowed ranges must be larger or equal to the sum of sizes of all the ranges specified in ``gids`` parameter.
+Currently vagga applies ranges found in ``/etc/subgid`` one by one until all ranges are satisfied.
 It's not always optimal or desirable, we will allow to customize mapping in later versions.

     Default value is ``[0-65535]`` which is usually good enough.
-Unless you have smaller number of gids available or run container in container.
+Unless you have a smaller number of gids available or run container in container.

 .. opt:: volumes